luc654/display_Library/README.md

 ---
 ### Button

-A button component has five parameters,
+A button component has four parameters,
 - Text
 - xPos
 - yPos
-- active
 - callback

 **Text** is like on he text component, the text that appears inside the button